numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 --------

 We are moving the SIMD intrinsic framework, Universal Intrinsics, from C to C++.
-We are also moving to Meson as the build system.
+We have also moved to Meson as the build system.
 The Google Highway intrinsics project is proposing we use Highway instead of our Universal Intrinsics as described in `NEP 38`_.
 This is a complex and multi-faceted decision - this NEP is an attempt to describe the trade-offs involved and what would need to be done.

 Motivation and Scope
 --------------------

-In addition to moving to the meson build system, we want to refactor the C-based Universal Intrinsics (see :ref:`NEP 38 <NEP38>`) to C++.
-Along the way, the `Google Highway`_ devs proposed using Highway rather than our Universal Intrinsics.
+We want to refactor the C-based Universal Intrinsics (see :ref:`NEP 38
+<NEP38>`) to C++.
+Along the way, the `Google Highway`_ devs proposed using
+Highway rather than our Universal Intrinsics.

 The move from C to C++ is motivated by (a) code readability and ease of development, (b) the need to add support for sizeless SIMD instructions (e.g.,